 You can make up a big batch of these meatballs and freeze half so you have a quick and easy dinner for another night.

-They work really well served with steamed vegetables and cauliflower rice.
+And what do you serve then with?
+Well, they work really well served with steamed vegetables and cauliflower rice.
 You could even serve them in lettuce boats.

 They also look very appetising with their dark, glossy sauce and juicy meat.
 You can sprinkle them with a spring onion garnish and serve them with some vibrant carrots to really make them pop off the plate.